Feminism in Mexico

-Feminism in Mexico is the philosophy and activity aimed at creating, defining, and protecting political, economic, cultural, and social equality in women's rights and opportunity for Mexican women.
-Rooted in liberal thought, the term feminism came into use in the late nineteenth-century Mexico and in common parlance among elites in the early twentieth century.
-The history of feminism in Mexico can be divided chronologically into a number of periods, with issues.
+Feminism in Mexico is the philosophy and activity aimed at creating, defining, and protecting political, economic, cultural, and social equality in women's rights and opportunities for Mexican women.
+Rooted in liberal thought, the term feminism came into use in late nineteenth-century Mexico and in common parlance among elites in the early twentieth century.

+The history of feminism in Mexico can be divided chronologically into a number of periods with issues.
 For the conquest and colonial eras, some figures have been re-evaluated in the modern era and can be considered part of the history of feminism in Mexico.
-At independence in the early nineteenth century, there were demands that women be defined as citizens.
+At the time of independence in the early nineteenth century, there were demands that women be defined as citizens.
 The late nineteenth century saw the explicit development of feminism as an ideology.
-Liberalism advocated secular education of both girls and boys as part of a modernizing project and women entered the workforce as teachers.
-Those women were at the forefront of feminism, forming groups that critiqued existing treatment of women in the realm of legal status, access to education, and economic and political power.
-More scholarly attention is focused on the Revolutionary period (1915–1925), although women's citizenship and legal equality were not explicitly issues for which the revolution was fought.
-The Second Wave (1968–1990, peaking in 1975–1985), and the post-1990 period have also received considerable scholarly attention.
-Feminism has advocated for equality of men and women, but middle-class women took the lead in the formation of feminist groups, the founding of journals to disseminate feminist thought, and other forms of activism.
+Liberalism advocated secular education for both girls and boys as part of a modernizing project, and women entered the workforce as teachers.
+Those women were at the forefront of feminism, forming groups that critiqued existing treatment of women in the realms of legal status, access to education, and economic and political power.
+More scholarly attention is focused on the revolutionary period (1915–1925), although women's citizenship and legal equality were not explicitly issues for which the revolution was fought.
+The second wave (1968–1990, peaking in 1975–1985) and the post-1990 period have also received considerable scholarly attention.

+Feminism has advocated for the equality of men and women, but middle-class women took the lead in the formation of feminist groups, the founding of journals to disseminate feminist thought, and other forms of activism.
 Working-class women in the modern era could advocate within their unions or political parties.
 The participants in the Mexico 68 clashes who went on to form that generation's feminist movement were predominantly students and educators.
 The advisers who established themselves within the unions after the 1985 earthquakes were educated women who understood the legal and political aspects of organized labor.
-What they realized was that to form a sustained movement and attract working-class women to what was a largely middle class movement, they needed to utilize workers' expertise and knowledge of their jobs to meld a practical, working system.
+What they realized was that to form a sustained movement and attract working-class women to what was a largely middle-class movement, they needed to utilize workers' expertise and knowledge of their jobs to meld a practical, working system.

 In the 1990s, women's rights in indigenous communities became an issue, particularly in the Zapatista uprising in Chiapas.
-Reproductive rights remain an ongoing issue, particularly since 1991 when the Catholic Church in Mexico is no longer constitutionally restricted from being involved in politics.
+Reproductive rights remain an ongoing issue, particularly since 1991, when the Catholic Church in Mexico was no longer constitutionally restricted from being involved in politics.